Command layer

 What distinguishes RUISA DOD

-Unlike generic dashboards or business intelligence tools, RUISA DOD is operational rather than analytical, action-oriented rather than descriptive, and designed for frontline leadership rather than enterprise-only reporting.
-What remains public is the doctrine and value, not the reproducible command engine.
+Unlike generic dashboards or business intelligence tools, RUISA DOD is positioned as operational rather than purely analytical, action-oriented rather than only descriptive, and designed for frontline leadership rather than enterprise-only reporting.
+The public layer presents the doctrine and value while keeping the implementation details private.

 Supports resilient system performance